 - It is possible to introduce errors or malfunctions depending on the integrity of the splice

-Splicing cable together increases the likelihood that water may enter the cable and cause shorting, corrosion, and some other potential problems, which in turn can cause measurement problems.
+Splicing cable together increases the likelihood that water may enter the cable and cause shorting, corrosion, and some other potential issues, which in turn can cause measurement issues.

 Not every sensor comes with a calibration sheet.
 If a calibration sheet is included, it is listed in the “Ships With” section of the sensor’s product web page or it is specified when ordered.